mohitjain/mohitjain/_posts/2012-12-31-11-namespacing-in-backbone-js-learning-backbonejs.md

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.